Serving Students and Schools

 The Minnesota Precision Manufacturing Association's Education Foundation was formed to address the shortage of people entering the manufacturing field by supporting students, school technical programs, and educational institutions.

-- The Foundation awards scholarships in amounts ranging from $500 - $1,000 to help motivated students with an interest in manufacturing get the training they need to become successful in the field.
+- The Foundation awards scholarships to help motivated students with an interest in manufacturing get the training they need to become successful in the field.

-- We also support the institutions that are responsible for training our students.
-The Foundation donates money to schools to help them finance the purchase of much-needed new equipment and software.
+- The Foundation donates money to schools to help them finance the purchase of much-needed new equipment and software.
 Providing them with the necessary tools for properly educating our youth ensures that new employees are ready and prepared for their careers in manufacturing.

 » Learn more about the MPMA scholarship application process